-The 45 victims with reports remaining Restricted in CAIs mirror the demographics of victims in all Restricted Reports made to DOD in that they were mostly women (87 percent).
-However, victims making Restricted Reports in CAIs tended to be older; 56 percent of victims in CAIs were 25 and over compared to 24 percent of victims in all Restricted Reports.
-Compared to all victims making a Restricted Report, a smaller share of victims in CAIs are junior enlisted: 38 percent of victims in CAIs are E1-E4, compared to 67 percent of victims in Restricted Reports overall.
+The 57 victims with reports remaining Restricted in CAIs mirror the demographics of victims in all Restricted Reports made to DoD in that they were mostly women (74 percent).
+However, victims making Restricted Reports in CAIs tended to be older; 56 percent of victims in CAIs were 25 and over compared to 21 percent of victims in all Restricted Reports.
+Compared to all victims making a Restricted Report, a smaller share of victims in CAIs are junior enlisted: 39 percent of victims in CAIs are E1-E4, compared to 67 percent of victims in Restricted Reports overall.

-FY19 Retaliation Allegations
+FY20 Retaliation Allegations

-The Military Services and National Guard Bureau (NGB) provided data on allegations of retaliation received in FY19 that were associated with reports of sexual assault and/or complaints of sexual harassment.
+The Military Services and National Guard Bureau (NGB) provided data on allegations of retaliation received in FY20 that were associated with reports of sexual assault and/or complaints of sexual harassment.
 Information submitted by the Military Services and NGB varies depending on Service/NGB approach (e.g., Department of the Navy only submits data on cases with completed investigations, whereas the Army, Air Force, and NGB provide information on completed and ongoing investigations).

-In FY19, DOD requested the Military Services provide two types of data:
+In FY20, DoD requested the Military Services provide two types of data:

-- Case Management Group (CMG) Retaliation Allegations: The Military Services and NGB provided data on all retaliation allegations discussed at CMG meetings in FY19 involving victims, witnesses/bystanders, and first responders associated with reports of sexual assault.
-Victims, witnesses/bystanders, and first responders who believe they have experienced retaliation have the option of requesting their experience be discussed at a CMG. - Investigations of Alleged Retaliation: DOD Inspector General (IG), the Military Services, and NGB provided data on all FY19 allegations of retaliation investigated and/or handled by Service, NGB or DOD IG, MCIOs, Law Enforcement, and Commander-Directed Inquiries.
+- Case Management Group (CMG) Retaliation Allegations: The Military Services and NGB provided data on all retaliation allegations discussed at CMG meetings in FY20 involving victims, witnesses/bystanders, and first responders associated with reports of sexual assault.
+Victims, witnesses/bystanders, and first responders who believe they have experienced retaliation have the option of requesting their experience be discussed at a CMG. - Investigations of Alleged Retaliation: DoD Inspector General (IG), the Military Services, and NGB provided data on all FY20 allegations of retaliation investigated and/or handled by Service, NGB or DoD IG, MCIOs, Law Enforcement, and Commander-Directed Inquiries.
 This data pertains to allegations of retaliation associated with Unrestricted Reports of sexual assault or complaints of sexual harassment.

-CMG Retaliation Data
+Case Management Group (CMG) Retaliation Data

-DODI 6495.02 "Sexual Assault Prevention and Response Program Procedures" requires the Military Services and NGB to review new and ongoing sexual assault cases each month from their installation CMGs to ensure the appropriate entities are engaged.
+DoDI 6495.02 "Sexual Assault Prevention and Response Program Procedures" requires the Military Services and NGB to review new and ongoing sexual assault cases each month from their installation CMGs to ensure the appropriate entities are engaged.
 This process facilitates the provision of services while providing the CMG with better oversight.
-In FY19, 57 individuals requested their allegation of retaliation be discussed at the CMG.
-Victims of sexual assault made the majority of retaliation allegations (55 allegations).
-In addition, 2 witnesses/bystanders had their retaliation allegations discussed at the CMG.
+In FY20, 53 individuals requested their allegations of retaliation be discussed at the CMG.
+Victims could allege multiple retaliation allegations, and these 53 reports alleged 65 allegations of retaliation.
+Victims of sexual assault made the majority of retaliation allegations (48 allegations).
+In addition, 2 witnesses/bystanders and 3 first responders for victims of alleged sexual assault had their retaliation allegations discussed at the CMG.

-Of the 57 retaliation allegations, 22 alleged reprisal, 20 alleged ostracism and/or cruelty/oppression/maltreatment, 14 alleged a combination of reprisal and other misconduct, and 1 alleged another criminal offense in relation to the report of sexual assault.
-About two-thirds (39 allegations) of retaliation reports were made by women.
-Furthermore, most individuals reporting retaliation indicated that they experienced it from an alleged single male retaliator (20 allegations), multiple male retaliators (12 allegations), or multiple male and female retaliators (12 allegations).
-In most cases, the alleged retaliator(s) was not the alleged perpetrator of sexual assault (53 allegations).
+Of the 65 retaliation allegations, 31 alleged reprisal, 31 alleged ostracism and/or cruelty/oppression/maltreatment, and 3 alleged another criminal offense in relation to the report of sexual assault.
+About three-fourths (41 allegations) of retaliation reports were made by women.
+Furthermore, most individuals reporting retaliation indicated that they experienced it from an alleged single male retaliator (21 allegations) or multiple male and female retaliators (10 allegations).
+In most cases, the alleged retaliator(s) was not the alleged perpetrator of sexual assault (48 allegations).